Kurt von Hammerstein-Equord: Second World War

 At the beginning of the Second World War, Hammerstein was briefly recalled to military service.
 On 10 September 1939, he was named as commander of Army Detachment A, which guarded the western borders during the Invasion of Poland.
-In that position, he attempted repeatedly to lure Hitler into visiting a fortified base under his command along the Siegfried Line.
-He confided to Colonel-General Ludwig Beck, a retired army chief of staff and leading conspirator, that "a fatal accident will occur" when the Führer visited his base.

-However, Hitler never accepted Hammerstein's invitation.
 Hammerstein was transferred to command Wehrkreis (Defense District) VIII in Silesia and was relieved from his command by Hitler for his "negative attitude towards National Socialism".
 Hammerstein retired again on 21 September 1939 but continued to be active in the German Resistance.
 Hammerstein-Equord was involved in several plots to overthrow Hitler, including in the run-up of the failed 20 July 1944 plot.